fenago/chatbot-python/lab_1.md

 Conclusion
 ==========

-In this tutorial, we build a very basic text + image-based chatbot using Humingbird.
+In this lab, we build a very basic text + image-based chatbot using Humingbird.
 We saved tons of time not collecting data, abstracted away lots of complicated code and we needed zero training to build this multimodal model.
 While this chatbot could be improved and the concept